17 Troubling Relationship Conflict Patterns to Fix

 4. Blame

-But does that truly feel good if it’s not warranted?
+- How to fix it: But does that truly feel good if it’s not warranted?
 Again, it takes two people to establish a healthy relationship and two to create relationship conflict.
-It would help if you focused on your changes for genuine resolution, or there could be a resultant irreparable damage relationship.
+It would help if you focused on your changes for genuine resolution, or there could be a resultant irreparable damage to the relationship.

 5. Control

-But each person must be treated with love, respect, equality, and empathy regardless of who feels they have that “head” spot in the household.
+- How to fix it: But each person must be treated with love, respect, equality, and empathy, regardless of who feels they have that “head” spot in the household.

 6. Assuming the worst instead of seeing the best

-An example with this pattern is someone who assumes that their partner continually shows up late strictly to be disrespectful because they know the problem this behavior causes.
-A presumption of this sort carries the label as “confirmation bias.”
+Someone who assumes that their partner continually shows up late strictly to be disrespectful because they know the problem this behavior causes.

 7. Character attacks